Atmospheric-Dynamics-GUF/PinCFlow.jl/README.md

 * Namelist files, run scripts, visualization tools and sample plots for a set of canonical test cases (`tests`)

-* A code formatter that can be used to unify spacing, indentation and linebreaks of all Fortan files in a given directory (`tools`)
+* A code formatter that can be used to unify spacing, indentation and line breaks of all Fortran files in a given directory (`tools`)

 ## Workflow

 The code is shared in a GitLab repository.
 Any contributions to the code should adhere to the following workflow.

-1. A development branch should be created from the master branch or synchronized accordingly. **No direct changes are to be made on the master branch.**

-2. If the contributor does not already have a connected local repository, the remote repository is to be cloned.

-3. A local branch should be created from the remote development branch.
-The indended changes to the code are to be made on this branch.
+1. A fork should be created from the upstream repository.
+Note that in the latter, there are only two active branches called master and development, neither of which can be pushed to.

-4. The changes may be pushed to the remote development branch, e.g. to let other contributors review them.

-5. The remote master branch must be updated regularly.
-For this purpose, remote development branches are merged with it. **Before any merge can be done, the corresponding development branch must be stable and all canonical test cases must run successfully on it.
-The merge itself is to be checked by at least one additional contributor with sufficient experience.**

-Whenever the master branch is updated, all contributors should synchronize their development branches correspondingly.
+1. The forked repository may be cloned and the desired changes implemented on the corresponding local repository.

+1. Changes should be committed in reproducible steps and pushed to the fork on a regular basis.

+1. **Before any changes can be included in the upstream repository, the model must be stable and all canonical tests must reproduce the sample results.**

+1. To implement the changes on the upstream repository, a merge request has to be issued.
+The latter will be taken care of by the upstream maintainer.
+Merge requests to the master branch will not be accepted.